rsdoiel/antenna/archives/2024/home_2024.50.md

 date: 2024-12-11, from: California Grown

 <p>The beauty and bounty of California agriculture is at the heart of Auberge Solage, a celebrated retreat in the picturesque town of Calistoga, California where world-class hospitality, breathtaking Napa Valley landscapes, and an inspired culinary program converge.
-Well known for being a leader in sustainable hospitality, there are many opportunities for guests to experience the [&#8230;]</p>
+Auberge Solage is well known for being a leader in sustainable hospitality.
+There are many opportunities for guests [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/auberge-solage-elevating-farm-to-table-dining-in-napa-valley/" data-wpel-link="internal" target="_self">Auberge Solage: Elevating Farm-to-Table Dining in Napa Valley</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>